EAST ANTRIM RAMBLING CLUB

 7 Dogs must not be brought on club walks.

 8 At all times care must be taken to ensure that walls, fences and hedges are not damaged.
-Styles and gates should be used where they exist and gates should be left as found.
-If it is necessary to climb over gates this should be done at the hinge end (and certainly not at some point in the adjoining fence).
+Stiles and gates should be used where they exist and gates should be left as found.
+If it is necessary to climb over gates this should be done at the hinge end.

-9 All litter should be taken home; even biodegradable items like banana skins or paper take a long time to disappear.
+9 All litter should be taken home; even biodegradable items like banana skins or paper take a long time to rot completely.

 10 Care should be taken to avoid the disturbance of plants, birds and animals.
 The rights of landowners should be fully respected.

-11 Walkers should show respect for the local community and should consider using local commercial outlets.
+11 Walkers should show respect for the local community and should consider using local commercial outlets for purchases etc.

-12 Although the leader will have taken all reasonable precautions in planning the walk, individual walkers are responsible for seeing to their own personal safety.
-This will include avoiding hazards associated with walking in mountainous or open country or along lanes and roadways.
-Particular attention should be paid to Highway Code advice.
-Members who bring along guests as temporary members are responsible for the conduct of their guests.
+12 Although the leader will have taken all reasonable precautions in planning the walk, individual walkers are responsible for their own personal safety and should not take unnecessary risks.
+Members should comply with the Highway Code.
+Members who bring along guests are responsible for the conduct of their guests.

 13 Walkers should ensure that they have adequate personal accident insurance cover.